 - Plumbing is gurgling

 - Plumbing is humming

 1. Plumbing is Whistling

-If you struggle with soap scum, clogged pipes or appliances wearing out quickly, you might be dealing with hard water.
+If you have issues with soap scum, clogged pipes or appliances wearing out quickly, you might have hard water.
 Having a plumber add a water softener is the best way to fix this issue.

 Cause: Aging Pipes